Welcome to Articulation at MVC

 Associate Degrees for Transfer

-California Community Colleges are now offering associate degrees for transfer to the CSU.
+California Community Colleges offer associate degrees for transfer to the Calfornia State University (CSU) system.
 These may include Associate in Arts (AA-T) or Associate in Science (AS-T) degrees.
 These degrees are designed to provide a clear pathway to a CSU major and baccalaureate degree.

 California Community College students who are awarded an AA-T or AS-T degree are guaranteed admission with junior standing somewhere in the CSU system and given priority admission consideration (usually through a slight GPA bump) to their local CSU campus or to a program that is deemed similar to their community college major.
 This priority does not guarantee admission to a specific major or campus.